 Best for Long Distances

 If you tend to walk long distances, you need a shoe that’s going to support your high arches adequately but also feel comfortable all the way.
-The ASICS Gel-Nimbus 22 has firm arch support that won’t soften even on long distances.
+The ASICS Gel-Nimbus 23 is a classic long-distance training shoe, and has firm arch support that won’t soften even as the miles pile up.